julianl05/506-final-project/README.md

 This feature set balances **statistical evidence** from correlation analysis, **domain knowledge** about bike-sharing demand drivers, and **practical considerations** like interpretability and avoiding overfitting.

+**Note:** The feature importance and impact analysis later on in Section 5 confirms all 8 selected base features contribute meaningfully across models, validating this selection approach.

 ---

 ### 4. Modeling Implementation